 W: “I think it has set the bar very high – not just the toughness of it, but also how well riders are treated.
-What the event founder, Kevin Vermaak, has achieved here is bringing top riders out here, to the Western Cape, and then also to give them the tools to have great media exposure.
+What the event founder, Kevin Vermaak, has achieved here is to bring top riders out here to the Western Cape, and then also to give them the tools to have great media exposure.
 As more and better riders came – and especially international riders – the more the media got interested and the more the story got out.”

 J: How do riders prepare for the race?

 W: “It depends on where you start.
 If you think of big Tour de France riders like Cadel Evans, he can probably get through the Epic just by getting on the bike, because he has been in that place.
 That’s probably true for the pros, but for the amateur rider, it can be quite a big trigger event.
 This is often the factor that causes a lifestyle change, where riders realize they need to fundamentally change bad habits.
 In my case, you know, I have been known to smoke an occasional cigarette to calm myself down at certain times, but now I’ve certainly let that go.

 If you come from a weekend-mountain-bike level [and you’re training for the Cape Epic] you need to know it’s going to take around 20 hours a week for base training.
 It’s a lot of time commitment.
 Many people ride from 4:00 to 7:00 in the mornings to get a routine.
 The Europeans usually put in the effort in indoor training, or they can have a lucky day and ride outside.
 It’s about 16-20 hours in terms of your base program for a few months, then 16 hours, and as you taper off it goes to around 12 hours a week.
 This is the recommended way to make sure you make it through.
 Then there’s the nutritional change: making sure you eat better and healthier, try to mix it up more with salad and veggies and your essential nutrients.